dotenv-org/dotenv-org.github.io/blog/_posts/2023-05-16-dotenv-vault-vs-doppler.md

 As a result, you'll find email as the primary approach for handling queries from paying customers for both Dotenv Vault and Doppler.
 It also serves as an appealing paid plan option for more professional users who seek faster and more adequate issue resolution than community support can provide.

-## Dotenv Vault vs Doppler: Bringing it all tTogether
+## Dotenv Vault vs Doppler: Verdict
 Now that we've thoroughly reviewed the key differences between Dotenv Vault and Doppler, it's time to draw our conclusions.
 However, the final verdict isn't as clear-cut as many might hope.
 Both tools excel at managing environment variables, but they have distinct features that make them better suited for different tasks.

 If you need a flexible and easy-to-use tool to manage your environment variables as a developer or a team, then Dotenv Vault is an excellent choice.
 But, if you require a more sophisticated tool that can cater to a cybersecurity team and its complex workflows, Doppler might be a better fit.
 It's no coincidence that the target audiences of both solutions align with these preferences.